xakepsoft/haba-lv-api/README.md

 # API for SwedBank(LV)
-Only Latvian SwedBank is supported currently.
+Currently only Latvian SwedBank branch is supported.
-Support for EE and LT will be added in future.
+Support for EE and LT will be added in near future.

 Installation
 -------------